 The first time I tried to install the new version of ASUS Smart Gesture I got the message “The specified account already exists“.
 To solve it, I had to remove the old driver like this:

 - Select Remove ASUS Smart Gesture

-Another solution mentioned in forums is to use the Microsoft Fix it tool.
+Another solution mentioned in forums is to use the Microsoft Program Install and Uninstall tool.
 They say that it takes a while, but it will walk you through the removal.

 Use “Show hidden icons” to find touchpad settings.
 Click the arrow next to the notification area to show notification area icons.
 There you will find ASUS Smart Gesture icon.
 Then, just double-click it.
 Get more help here.